jlchereau/Docker-AWS/README.md

 # Docker-AWS

-> A prototype using Github and Docker for continuous deployment of a nodeJS + ExpressJS Hello World application on AWS
+> A prototype using Github and Docker for continuous deployment of a nodeJS + ExpressJS Hello World application on AWS.

 ## The application